virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
-- `number` - nodes’ total amount after action is finished
+- `number` - total number of nodes after an action is finished

 ###setExtIpEnabled
 Available for all nodes